alanbueno/HapiStress/README.md

 # HapiStress
 Basic application for stress tests on HTTP(s) endpoints.

-_HapiStress is a basic application for stress testing HTTP(s) endpoints build on hapi.js framework.
+HapiStress is a basic application for stress testing HTTP(s) endpoints build on hapi.js framework based on "stresser" tool, available on https://github.com/legraphista/stresser.

 ## Ready, set, go!